Sneeuman/Sneeuman/README.md

 ### 🧑‍🎓 About Me

-I'm a Software Engineering student based in Bloemfontein, South Africa, currently studying:
+I'm a Software Engineering student based in Bloemfontein, South Africa, currently studying and have studied:

 - 🤖 **4IR Technologies** (ITTNA3)
 - 🌐 **Web Development & E-Commerce** (ITECA3-12)